PeterMoraStevens/Flipable/README.md

 ## Run

-To run Quizify on your local machine -
+To run Flipable on your local machine -

 Clone the github repo and install all dependencies by typing  `npm i` in each folder